-This is achieved by the HSQE Manager sending a pre-qualification questionnaire to the potential Subcontractor.
-On receipt of the required documents the HSQE Manager shall review the questionnaire and if everything is acceptable then the Project Manager will be informed.
-Once a Subcontractor has been selected for a specific scope of work, the person requesting the Contractor (who shall be known as the responsible person) shall ask for additional documented information to be submitted.

-These documents shall include:

-- Method statements covering the scope of work
+This is achieved by:

+- The HSQE Manager sending a pre-qualification questionnaire and a cover letter to the potential Subcontractor. - On receipt of the required documents the HSQE Manager shall review the questionnaire and create a file on the potential Subcontractor. - If everything is acceptable then the Project Manager will be informed, and a letter of approval sent to the potential Subcontractor informing them that they will be added to the Company Approved Subcontractors List for future work. - Once a Subcontractor has been selected for a specific scope of work, the person requesting the Contractor (who shall be known as the responsible person) shall ask for additional documented information to be submitted. - These documents shall include: - Method statements covering the scope of work. - Risk Assessments. - Safe Working procedures.
-- Risk Assessments

-- Safe Working procedures

-- Insurance documents

-- Relevant proof of training for the contractors who will be working on site

-- Relevant equipment certification

-- Any other documented information as requested.

-These documents shall be reviewed firstly by the Responsible Person and then the HSQE Manager.
+- Relevant proof of training for the contractors who will be working on site. - · Relevant equipment certification. - Any other documented information as requested. - These documents shall be reviewed firstly by the Responsible Person and then the HSQE Manager.
 Once approved by both, the responsible person shall arrange for the Subcontractor to attend for a site induction for ALL members of the working party.